usertomlin/EnglishTextCompressor/README.md

 #### Use cases

 For example, it can be used to compress and uncompress a few columns of short English natural language texts not for searching in a large database table.
-And it's not recommended for compressing larger text files.
+And it's not recommended for compressing large text files.